ivanhawkes/Chrysalis/_wiki/workflow/import-mixamo-character.md

 ls -Recurse -Filter "*.i_caf" | foreach { cp ~/Documents/animsettings.json "$($_.DirectoryName)/$($_.BaseName).animsettings"}

-In order for this to work, you need to have created a file called 'animsettings.json' and placed it in the 'Documents' folder for the current Windows user.
+In order for this to work, you need to have created a file called 'animsettings.json' and placed it in the 'Documents' folder for the current Windows user e.g.

+notepad ~/Documents/animsettings.json

 Once that's done, open a PowerShell and cd to the folder with all the animations.
 Run that script.